-`(11) USER OF THE BULK-POWER SYSTEM- The term `user of the bulk-power system' means any entity that sells, purchases, or transmits electric power over a bulk-power system, or that owns, operates, or maintains facilities or control systems that are part of a bulk-power system, or that is a system operator. `(b) COMMISSION AUTHORITY- (1) Within the United States, the Commission shall have jurisdiction over the Electric Reliability Organization , all affiliated regional reliability entities, all system operators, and all users of the bulk-power system, for purposes of approving and enforcing compliance with the requirements of this section.
+`(13) USER OF THE BULK-POWER SYSTEM- The term `user of the bulk-power system' means any entity that sells, purchases, or transmits electric power over a bulk-power system, or that owns, operates, or maintains facilities or control systems that are part of a bulk-power system, or that is a system operator. `(b) COMMISSION AUTHORITY AND RESPONSIBILITIES- (1) Within the United States, the Commission shall have jurisdiction over the Electric Reliability Organization , all affiliated regional reliability entities, all system operators, and all users of the bulk-power system, including but not limited to entities identified in section 201(f), for purposes of approving and enforcing compliance with the requirements of this section.

-`(2) The Commission may, by rule, define any other term used in this section, provided such definition is consistent with the definitions in, and the purpose and intent of, this Act.

-`(3) Not later than 90 days after the date of enactment of this section, the Commission shall issue a proposed rule for implementing the requirements of this section.
-The Commission shall provide notice and opportunity for comment on the proposed rule.
-The Commission shall

-issue a final rule under this subsection within 180 days after the date of enactment of this section.
+`(2) The Commission shall issue a final rule implementing the requirements of this section within 180 days after the date of enactment.

-`(4) Nothing in this section shall be construed as limiting or impairing any authority of the Commission under any other provision of this Act, including its exclusive authority to determine rates, terms, and conditions of transmission services subject to its jurisdiction.
+`(3) Nothing in this section shall be construed as limiting or impairing any authority of the Commission under any other provision of this Act, including its exclusive authority to determine rates, terms, and conditions of transmission services subject to its jurisdiction.

-`(c) EXISTING RELIABILITY STANDARDS- Following enactment of this section, and prior to the approval of an organization under subsection (d), any entity, including the North American Electric Reliability Council and its member regional reliability councils, may file any reliability standard, guidance, or practice that such entity would propose to be made mandatory and enforceable.
-The Commission, after allowing an opportunity to submit comments, may approve any such proposed mandatory standard, guidance, or practice, or any amendment thereto, if it finds that the standard, guidance, or practice, or amendment is just, reasonable, not unduly discriminatory or preferential, and in the public interest.
-The Commission may, without further proceeding or finding, grant its approval to any standard, guidance, or practice for which no substantive objections are filed in the comment period.
-Filed standards, guidances, or practices, including any amendments thereto, shall be mandatory and applicable according to their terms following approval by the Commission and shall remain in effect until (1) withdrawn, disapproved, or superseded by an Organization Standard, issued or approved by the Electric Reliability Organization and made effective by the Commission under subsection (e); or (2) disapproved by the Commission if, upon complaint or upon its own motion and after notice and an opportunity for comment, the Commission finds the standard, guidance, or practice unjust, unreasonable, unduly discriminatory, or preferential or not in the public interest.
-Standards, guidances, or practices in effect pursuant to the provisions of this subsection shall be enforceable by the Commission.
+“(4) The Commission shall ensure that regional transmission organizations and the Electric Reliability Organization (and any affiliated regional reliability entities) coordinate, as appropriate, in carrying out their respective responsibilities.

+“(5) In addition to authority otherwise specified in this section, the Commission may, upon complaint or its own motion, direct the Electric Reliability Organization to modify a delegation agreement, develop a new or modified organization standard, or amend its procedures, governance, or funding.

+‘(6) Compliance with any order of the Commission under this section shall not make an electric utility or other entity subject to jurisdiction of the Commission for any purposes other than the purposes specified in this section.

-`(d) ORGANIZATION APPROVAL- (1) Following the issuance of a final Commission rule under subsection (b)(3), an entity may submit an application to the Commission for approval as the Electric Reliability Organization .
-The applicant shall specify in its application its governance and procedures, as well as its funding mechanism and initial funding requirements.
+`(c) ORGANIZATION APPROVAL- (1) Following the issuance of a final Commission rule under subsection (b)(2), an entity may submit an application to the Commission for approval as the Electric Reliability Organization .

-`(2) The Commission shall provide public notice of the application and afford interested parties an opportunity to comment.

-`(3) The Commission shall approve the application if the Commission determines that the applicant--
+`(2) The Commission shall approve the application if, after notice and an opportunity for comment, the Commission determines that the applicant--

-`(A) has the ability to develop, implement, and enforce standards that provide for an adequate level of reliability of the bulk-power system;
+`(A) has the ability to develop and enforce standards that provide for an adequate level of reliability of the bulk-power system;